iree-org/iree/docs/get_started/generic_vulkan_env_setup.md

 ### Windows

-You need to install the [Vulkan SDK][VulkanSDK] from LunarG to get the Vulkan loader.
+You need to install the [Vulkan SDK][vulkansdk] from LunarG to get the Vulkan loader.

 Typically the Vulkan SDK will be installed at `C:\VulkanSDK\<version>\ ` and